 Semiconductor processing engineers apply materials science and engineering principles to develop new microelectronic materials for computing, sensing, and related applications.

-|Computer and electronic product manufacturing||10|
+|Computer and electronic product manufacturing||8%|

-|Research and development in the physical, engineering, and life sciences||8|
+|Research and development in the physical, engineering, and life sciences||7%|

-They often work in offices where they have access to computers and design equipment.
+Materials engineers often work in offices where they have access to computers and design equipment.
 Others work in factories or research and development laboratories.
 Materials engineers may work in teams with scientists and engineers from other backgrounds.

 Get the education you need: Find schools for Materials Engineers near you!

 Materials engineers must have a bachelor's degree in materials science and engineering or in a related engineering field.
 Completing internships and cooperative engineering programs while in school can be helpful in getting a position as a materials engineer.